shafiq-ahmed/social-media-project/README.md

 **7. View Comments**

-By clicking view comments anyone can view all the comments made in a post
+By clicking write comment and after creating a comment anyone can view all the comments made in a post

 ![alt text](Readme%20Attachments/comment.jpg)